The NSW Pet Registry

 Dogs

-Pet owners will be able to pay for annual permits via the NSW Pet Registry website or through their local council.
+Pet owners can pay for annual permits via the NSW Pet Registry website or through their local council.
 If you would like assistance with this process click here to lodge a Council request online.

 For more information visit the Office of Local Government website.